bnmrly/no-wave/README.md

 # no-wave

-Experimenting with white on black, inspired by the 70s New York downtown No Wave post-punk scene and the work of the painter [Jean Michel Basquiat](http://basquiat.com/).

-09/10/17 Will use JS to show, hide, move words etc.
+Experimenting with white on black, using JavaScript to display words onmouseover when active.